 And here’s the review that was written after Halo Nightclub had already closed:

 Stopped by last night and to our shock Halo is no longer in business.

 Watched the Bar Rescue episode and wanted to check it out.

-As of 2022, a new restaurant has taken over the previous Halo Nightclub location.
+As of 2022, a new restaurant had taken over the previous Halo Nightclub location.

-The restaurant is called iSeafood Grill & Bar and is rocking around a 4-star average on Yelp.
+The restaurant is called iSeafood Grill & Bar (formerly The Boilery) and is rocking around a 4-star average on Yelp.